mengbinhao/jack-note/docs/english/NPR.md

   - unravel v
   - spoiler n | spoil v
   - deterioration n
-  - lagoon n
-  - obstscle n
   - solidarity n
   - ration n/vt
   - coercive adj
   - elderly adj

-  > It came to the conclustion that xxxx
+  > It came to the conclusion that xxxx
   > If climate change is left unchecked
   > Is that fair to say?
   > in a second